Anvesh000/Weather-App/README.md

-Weather App
+Weather App:
 This Python script uses the OpenWeatherMap API to get the most recent weather data for a specified city.

-Required conditions
+Required conditions:
-Make sure you have Python installed on your machine before executing the script.
+Have Python installed on machine before executing the script.
 Additionally, an OpenWeatherMap API key is required.
 To get the API key, visit their website and create a free account.
 Installation:
 Clone or download the repository to your local machine.
 Install the required dependencies using pip: